adessoSE/jekyll2cms/README.md

 | REPOSITORY_LOCAL_USER_MAIL | The email of this user.
 This is needed to provide further commit information. |
 | REPOSITORY_REMOTE_URL | The URL of the repository which contains the markdown files.
 This is also the location where the generated xml files are pushed to. |

+### Executing localy
-jekyll2cms can be run using the following command:
+Run jekyll2cms on your machine using the following command:

 ```
 docker run -e REPOSITORY_REMOTE_URL=<repository_url> -e REPOSITORY_LOCAL_USER_NAME=<github_username> -e REPOSITORY_LOCAL_USER_MAIL=<github_email> -e REPOSITORY_LOCAL_USER_PASSWORD=<github_password> jekyll2cms/jekyll2cms:<tag>
 ```

+### Automatic execution on GitHub
-It is also possible to exeute jekyll2cms in a GitHub action.
-The follwing steps are needed for that.
-We recommend using GitHub secrets to provide the needed configuration.
+It is also possible to use jekyll2cms as a GitHub Action - Create a [workflow ](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-and-managing-workflow-files-and-runs) and copy the following steps.
+We recommend using GitHub Secrets to provide the configuration.

 ```
  - name: Pull Docker image